By Jessie G.

 4. Utah is a perfect place to take your family for a ski vacation offering many mountains with terrain for beginners to experts

-Over February break, my family went on our annual ski trip to Utah, more specifically Park City and the Canyons.
+Over February break, my family went on our annual ski trip to Utah, specifically Park City and The Canyons.
 We also visited Alta, Snowbird, and Deer Valley.
-Every year, my family decides for one break, we will go out west and explore a new mountain.
-Last year, during President’s weekend, we traveled to Park City for 2 days, but we felt our short stay did not give us the proper feel of skiing in Utah.
-We decided we must come back to further explore all of the wonderful mountains, towns, and of course food, Utah has to offer.
+Every year, my family decides to go out west and explore a new mountain for one break.
+Last year, during President’s weekend, we traveled to Park City for 2 days, but we felt our short stay did not give us the proper skiing feel in Utah.
+We decided we must come back to explore all of the wonderful mountains, towns, and of course food, Utah has to offer.

 We stayed at the Westgate Hotel located in the Canyons Village.
 The hotel consists of different buildings; the elk building, bear building, and more.
-We stayed in the elk building which was a distance away from the lobby but was also located right near the indoor/outdoor pool as well as the arcade.
-The pool was great, having a connection from indoors to outdoors, and there were also two hot tubs as well.
+We stayed in the elk building, a distance away from the lobby but located right near the indoor/outdoor pool and the arcade.
+The pool was great, having a connection from indoors to outdoors, and there were also two hot tubs.
 Daniel and I only swam once, but it was still fun.
-We did not go into the arcade, although we did constantly hear the noise from one of the machines.
-We thought the noise would be a problem, but we were only able to hear the music during the day when the door was opened slightly.
+We did not go into the arcade, although we constantly heard the noise from one of the machines.
+We thought the noise would be a problem, but we could only hear the music during the day when the door was opened slightly.

 untouched powder.
-The lines were super short and we were able to ski plenty before our lunch at The Montage.
-The Kardashian family was staying at The Montage, but unfortunately I was not able to see them.
+The lines were super short, and we could ski plenty before our lunch at The Montage.
+The Kardashian family was staying at The Montage, but unfortunately, I could not see them.
 The Montage has an easy ski in and ski out feature and is also a beautiful hotel.
 We ate lunch there, and the lunch was terrific.
-My family and our friends had heavily loaded nachos and wings to start, and I had pork tacos as a meal.
+My family and friends had heavily loaded nachos and wings to start, and I had pork tacos as a meal.
 It was great!
 Like Alta, Deer Valley offers terrain for beginners to experts.
 I would say that Deer Valley is more focused on younger kids over Alta since it does contain plenty of blues and greens, while Alta contained plenty of blacks.
-But, Deer Valley contained extremely difficult terrain as well.
+But, Deer Valley contained challenging terrain as well.

 I was pooped after a long day of hard blacks and double blacks.
-We finished off the day with a meal at Shabu, a japanese styled restaurant.
+We finished off the day with a meal at Shabu, a Japanese style restaurant.
 I got a tuna salad and enjoyed it, but was quite disappointed about the small size.
-I loved the restaurant, but the rest of my family all agrees that it was their least favorite.
+I loved the restaurant, but the rest of my family agreed that it was their least favorite.
 For dessert, we went to a local ice cream and coffee place called Java Cow.
-It was our only time going the whole trip, although I continually tried to convince my parents to take me again to try the mint chocolate chip ice cream.
+It was our only time going the whole trip, although I continually tried to convince my parents to retake me to try the mint chocolate chip ice cream.

-The next day, we went back to our home field of Park City and the Canyons.
+The next day, we went back to our home field of Park City and The Canyons.
 I decided to leave my family and ski with my friend and her family.
-The groomed trails were great, but the mogul trails weren’t up to scale since they were skied off by the many skiers and snowboarders.
+The groomed trails were great, but the mogul trails weren’t up to scale since the many skiers and snowboarders skied them off.
 The day of skiing was wonderful, and I was able to explore a part of the mountain that was new to me.

-For dinner, we originally had dinner plans at a Chinese place chosen by Daniel since it was his birthday, but we then headed to High West.
-Coming into to Utah, my mom knew that she wanted to knock off High West, so when the opportunity opened up, we fulfilled her wishes.
+We originally had dinner plans at a Chinese place chosen by Daniel since it was his birthday, but we then headed to High West.
+Coming into Utah, my mom knew that she wanted to knock off High West, so we fulfilled her wishes when the opportunity opened up.
 High West does not take reservations and is very popular with locals and tourists, so it is often considered “the wait on line place.”
-You give them your phone number and they text you when to return; they tell you to stay within a 15 minute range from the restaurant.
+You give them your phone number, and they text you when to return; they tell you to stay within a 15-minute range from the restaurant.
 We arrived around 530 and had to wait an hour and a half.
-We were not displeased however because we used our time to explore the town, another thing we wanted to do.
-We bought a glass bottle that holds oil in an olive oil store and my older brother bought a Park City t-shirt.
+However, we were pleased because we used our time to explore the town which we wanted to do.
+We bought a glass bottle that holds oil in an olive oil store, and my older brother bought a Park City t-shirt.
 We then headed back to the restaurant and began to eat at 7.

-To start, we got maple covered bacon popcorn, which was surprisingly delicious, and also got shisito peppers.
-As a meal, my mom and I split the tomahawk pork chop as well as a trout salad, both being absolutely superb.
+To start, we got maple covered bacon popcorn, which was surprisingly delicious, and also got shishito peppers.
+My mom and I split the tomahawk pork chop and a trout salad as a meal, both being absolutely superb.
 For dessert, we followed our out west skiing tradition of going to Rocky Mountain chocolate factory for the caramel apples.
 Mason, Daniel, and I all got different and exotic caramel apples, mine being covered with butterfingers, Mason’s with M&Ms, and Daniel’s with chocolate and peanuts.

 The next day we skied Park City and the Canyons again.
-We skied Park City in the morning, and travel
+We skied Park City in the morning and traveled

-ed back to the Canyons in the afternoon.
+back to the Canyons in the afternoon.
 My family believed that it was warmer in the Canyons.
-The day of skiing was great again and the lines were significantly shorter than the other days.
+The day of skiing was great again, and the lines were significantly shorter than the other days.
 For dinner, we ate at Chimayo.
 Because of the popularity of the restaurant, we were stuck with an 830pm reservation.
-The prices were not on the menu on the website or on the menu outside of the restaurant.
-When we sat down, my whole family sat with shock at the absurd prices of the food.
+The prices were not on the menu on the website or the menu outside of the restaurant.
+When we sat down, my whole family sat in shock at the absurd prices of the food.

-Ribs was $57, bronzino was $43, elk for $53, and most of the entrees were priced over $40.
-Our guacamole that we had as an appetizer was even $18.
-We stayed anyway, we were starving and chalked it up to vacation spending.
+Ribs were $57, bronzino was $43, elk for $53, and most entrees were priced over $40.
+The guacamole that we had as an appetizer was even $18.
+We stayed anyway; we were starving and chalked it up to vacation spending.
 My mom and I both got the bronzino, and it was the best fish I have ever had.
 It was topped with citrus dressing, spaghetti squash, and an assortment of pickled vegetables.
 Despite the exorbitant prices, it was my whole family’s favorite meal.

 We finished off our last day of skiing in Snowbird.
 It was yet another day of great snow and skiing.
 As we did for Alta, we traveled to Snowbird once again by Canyon Hop.
 The drive was about 45 minutes.
-What’s interesting about Snowbird is there is a large tram that takes you to the top of the mountain.
+What’s interesting about Snowbird is a large tram that takes you to the top of the mountain.
 The tram holds 125 people and takes you to the peak.
-Although the snow was wonderful at Snowbird, most chairlifts were significantly slow and some only carried 2 people.
+Although the snow was wonderful at Snowbird, most chairlifts were significantly slow, and some only carried 2 people.
 Most modern ones are fast and carry 4 or more people.
 The visibility at Snowbird was also not great at the top of the mountain, so it was hard to see and ski fast.
-I felt that I spent most of my time traversing across the mountain by way of catwalk, which was not too enjoyable.
+I felt that I spent most of my time traversing across the mountain by way of a catwalk, which was not too enjoyable.
 There is a front and back side of Snowbird, but my family only had time to ski the front portion because of the limited time.
-There is a cool indoor tunnel that takes skiers and snowboarders from the front to the back, but we unfortunately were not able to explore it.
-Snowbird also offers a variety of terrain ranging from cat walks to double black mountains filled with rocks.
-I will say that it was my least favorite mountain I explored, but I think it’s because of the bad visibility and the lack of time to explore it.
+There is a cool indoor tunnel that takes skiers and snowboarders from the front to the back, but we, unfortunately, could not explore it.
+Snowbird also offers a variety of terrain ranging from catwalks to double black mountains filled with rocks.
+It was my least favorite mountain I explored, but I think it’s because of the bad visibility and the lack of time to explore it.

-For the whole trip, my dad and Mason complained about the lack of wings, a good burger, and a bar experience.
+My dad and Mason complained about the lack of wings, a good burger, and a bar experience for the whole trip.
 So, for the last night, we ate at Drafts, a sports bar located inside our hotel.
-We started off with boned-in buffalo and barbecue wings as well as teriyaki boneless wings.
-For our meal, everyone but Mason, stuck with exotic burgers, mine consisting of bruschetta, balsamic vinaigrette, pesto, and swiss cheese.
+We started with boned-in buffalo and barbecue wings as well as teriyaki boneless wings.
+For our meal, everyone but Mason stuck with exotic burgers, mine consisting of bruschetta, balsamic vinaigrette, pesto, and swiss cheese.
 The restaurant also had ginormous milkshakes of all different flavors like Twinkie and Pop-Tart.